Page Layout | Yext Hitchhikers Platform

 </div>

-We’ll be able to display my sort options above the results in a row.
+With some additional CSS styling, we’ll be able to display sort options above the results in a row.

 unit Quiz